nadeemlab/DeepLIIF/Multi-GPU Training.md

 Currently, if you use multiple processes (DDP), you are suggested to:
 1. pass `--remote True` to the training command, even if you are running on a local machine
-2. open a terminal in an environment you intend to have visdom running (it can be the same place where you train the model, or a separate machine), run a visualizer script:
+2. open a terminal in an environment you intend to have visdom running (it can be the same place where you train the model, or a separate machine), and run `deepliif visualize`:
 ```
-python run_visualizer_local.py --pickle_dir <pickle_dir>
+deepliif visualize --pickle_dir <pickle_dir>
 ```

 By default, the pickle files are stored under `<checkpoint_dir_in_training_command>/<name_in_training_command>/pickle`.

-`--remote True` triggers DeepLIIF training to i) not start a visdom session and ii) persist the input into the visdom graphs as pickle files.
+`--remote True` in the training command triggers DeepLIIF to i) not start a visdom session and ii) persist the input into the visdom graphs as pickle files.
 If there are multiple processes, it will **only persist the information such as losses from the first process (process with rank 0)**.
-The separate script `run_visualizer_local.py` then starts the visdom, scans the pickle directory you provided periodically, and updates the graphs if there is an update in any pickled snapshot.
+The visualize command `deepliif visualize` then starts the visdom, scans the pickle directory you provided periodically, and updates the graphs if there is an update in any pickled snapshot.

 If you plan to train the model in a different place from where you would like to host visdom (e.g., situation 2 & 3 in DDP mentioned above), you need to make sure that **this pickle directory is accessible by both the training environment and the visdom environment**.
 For example:
 - use a storage volume mounted to both environments, so you can access this storage simply using a file path